A job appointment letter is a legal document that a candidate receives once they have gone through a job interview and got selected.

 Full name and address of the candidate

-It is vital for the employer to mention the full name, address, and other contact information of the chosen job candidate.
+It is vital for the employer to mention the full name, address, and other contact information of the candidate.
 Salutations should also be included since the employer already knows the letter’s receiver.

 Date of commencement and date of joining

-Apart from mentioning the job position of the qualified candidate, the employer should also provide details of the role and responsibilities that the candidate will have at the company based on their job position.
+Apart from mentioning the position of the qualified candidate, the employer should also provide details of the role and responsibilities that the candidate will have at the company based on their position.

 Nature of job

-It refers to the lasting period of the work that the job candidate has been selected for, which could be permanent, temporary, or contractual.
+It refers to the lasting period of the work that the one has been selected for, which could be permanent, temporary, or contractual.

 Work hours/ office timing